cherno1985/PyCarte/README.md

 # PyCarte
-Cogito ergo sum - This is both a drill for joint programming and a hobby - Rene Descartes' Analytical Geometry
+Cogito ergo sum - This is both a drill for joint programming and a hobby - Rene Descartes' Analytical Geometry.

 General RoadMap -